 Amos uses this question to remind people of what they already know about what causes a trap to spring up.
-This question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "A trap will spring up from the ground only when it has caught something."
 (See: Rhetorical Question)